With so many data breaches and financial transactions occurring with more online activity, your personal information can be easily compromised.

 Keep track of your credit score, which you can do through a credit monitoring service or even through your bank.

 You should also check your three-bureau credit reports regularly to monitor suspicious or unfamiliar activity.
 You can receive a free copy of each of your credit reports once a year at AnnualCreditReport.com.
-(Note: Due to COVID-19, you can have access to free weekly copies of your credit reports until April 2021.)

 Can I freeze my credit for free?

 Yes, in order to freeze your credit for free, you will have to do it through the three major bureaus: Experian (1-888-397-3742), Equifax (1-800-349-9960), and TransUnion (1-888-909-8872).